corda/corda-docs-portal/content/en/platform/corda/4.6/enterprise/demobench.md

 {{< warning >}}
-DemoBench was deprecated in Corda 4.6 and Corda Enterprise 4.6.
+DemoBench was deprecated in Corda 4.6 and Corda Enterprise Edition 4.6.
 {{< /warning >}}